 Lunch Lady Chocolate Peanut Butter Bars

 - Milk

-Use a good quality peanut butter, not natural, it would separate and good quality chocolate.
+Use a good-quality peanut butter (not natural); it would separate.
 Better ingredients make better recipes.

 Needless to say, they have been made and enjoyed many times over the years.

-While these would probably be fine without the glaze, the glaze takes them over the top.
+While these would probably be fine without the glaze, it takes them over the top.
 They are not too sweet and have a nice balance of chocolate and peanut butter.

+Lunch Lady Chocolate Peanut Butter Bars